cognits/python-battleship/README.md

 		7. Class and Object.
 		8. If Sentences.
 		9. Recursivity.
-		10. While and Ford Loops.
+		10. While and For Loops.
 		11. Functions.
 		12. Procedures.
 		13. Dictionary